What Happened During Nintendo's Data Breach in 2020?

 - Biometric factor - authentication through fingerprints, retina shape, or facial and voice recognition.

-Most applications use Google Authenticator (possession factor) to facilitate 2FA, but some companies might send a text or email or have their own applications or devices.
+Most applications use Google Authenticator, Authy, or another software token authenticator app (possession factor) to facilitate 2FA, but some companies might send a text or email or have their own applications or devices.
 Google Authenticator is popular because it's free and available for iOS and Android.

 TeamPassword uses Google Authenticator for 2FA, and you can also generate backup codes to ensure you never get locked out.